remirror/remirror/packages/jest-remirror/readme.md

 - ensure that `@testing-library/react` cleans up the DOM after each test
 - Add the jest assertions `toEqualRemirrorDocument` and `toMatchRemirrorSnapshot`.

-If you are using typescript then add this to your `tsconfig.json` file for type support.
+If you are using typescript then add this to your `tsconfig.json` file for global type support.

 ```json
 {